 So, we always try to find the high point – the tower, the bridge, the skyscraper – to get a top of the world view of where we are spending time.
 In San Antonio, that is the Tower of the Americas.

-The Tower of the America is located a ten-minute walk from what’s considered San Antonio’s “main downtown area,” and provides a 750-foot high panoramic view of San Antonio.
+The Tower of the Americas is located a ten-minute walk from what’s considered San Antonio’s “main downtown area,” and provides a 750-foot high panoramic view of San Antonio.
 Simply spectacular views.
-And, it served the purpose of helping us tie in all the parts and pieces of the Riverwalk we’d already strolled, along with a couple of areas we still wanted to visit.
+And, it served the purpose of helping us tie in all the parts and pieces of the River Walk we’d already strolled, along with a couple of areas we still wanted to visit.
 We arrived an hour or so before sunset and caught the magnificence of the Texas sunset and afterward a delightful stroll through the park on our way to dinner.

 Ok, ok , ok – but what about the Alamo?
 Yeah, well that’s one of the things we came to see, and we saw it.